 The FHA streamline refinance process is a very easy way to enjoy a lower interest rate on your mortgage.
 While you cannot pull equity from the property, you can get a lower rate in many cases with a bare minimum of paperwork.

-If you have an FHA loan and you think that you can save at least ½ of a point on your mortgage rate, you should strongly consider checking with your lender about an FHA streamline refinance in 2018.
+If you have an FHA loan and you think that you can save at least ½ of a point on your mortgage rate, you should strongly consider checking with your lender about an FHA streamline refinance.